softmagnet/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

+### Clearing data: `clear`

+1. Test case: Clear all `Student`s and `TuitionClass`es in TimesTable.
+    1. Prerequisite: TimesTable contains `Student`s and `TuitionClass`es.
+Steps to do this are below:
+        1. (You may skip this if you already have `Student`s) Add a student: `add n/Amber p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/Chemistry t/Sec 3 nok/ n/Jack Doe p/10987654 e/jackd@example.com a/311, Clementi Ave 2, #02-25`
+        2. (You may skip this if you already have `TuitionClass`es) Add a class: `addclass cn/Sec 4 A Maths ct/MON 11:30-13:30 r/70 l/Nex Tuition Center`
+    2. Clear all data: `clear`
+    3. Expected: `TimesTable has been cleared!` and all `Student`s and `TuitionClass`es are removed from TimesTable.

+2. Test case: Clear empty TimesTable.
+    1. Prerequisite: TimesTable does not contain `Student`s and `TuitionClass`es.
+Steps to do remove them are below:
+        1. (You may skip this if you do not have `Student`s) Delete a student: `delete INDEX` for all `Student`s in TimesTable.
+        2. (You may skip this if you do not have `TuitionClass`es) Delete a class: `deleteclass INDEX` for all `TuitionClass`es in TimesTable.
+    2. Clear all data: `clear`
+    3. Expected: `TimesTable has been cleared!` and all `Student`s and `TuitionClass`es are removed from TimesTable.

 ### Adding a Student: `add`
 1. Test case 1: Add a `Student` successfully
     1. Add a `Student` to TimesTable: `add n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/Chemistry t/Sec 3